tiger2877/burger/README.md

    * Close out of the MySQL command line tool: `exit`.

-6. In order to deploy this project on Heroku, you will need to create this database on JawsDB as well: https://dashboard.jawsdb.com/mysql/
+6. In order to deploy this project on Heroku, you will need to create this database in JawsDB as well.
+You need to make sure to use your host, username and password from https://dashboard.jawsdb.com/mysql/

 #### Config Setup